wilfredbayudan/menu-vue/README.md

 Displays list of businesses, it's photo, description, and popular items.
 Clicking a business will navigate to public business page.

-* `/login` - **Browse**

-Displays list of businesses, it's photo, description, and popular items.
-Clicking a business will navigate to public business page.

 * `/how` - **How It Works**

 Reserved for a "How It Works" description page.